 How to make sweet and sour chicken thighs in the Instant Pot:

 Start by making the sauce.
-Combine pineapple juice, roasted red pepper, coconut aminos, fresh grated ginger, rice wine vinegar and salt in a high speed blender (I used a Ninja)
+Combine pineapple juice, roasted red pepper, coconut aminos, fresh grated ginger, rice wine vinegar and salt in a high speed blender.

 Combine the chicken and the sauce in the pressure cooker and cook on high pressure for about 12 minutes.

 Take the chicken out and shred it or cut it up into cubes.